ranjith1986/testproject/README.md

 Test repository for Jenkins based CI/CD of python project.

-# Quickstart -- For Ranjith
+# Quickstart -- For Ranjith, addming more text

 Include `Jenkinsfile` in your project and connect it to the running Jenkins server.